UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Scene.rst

       :arg blenderObjectsList: The Object list to be converted.
       :type blenderObjectsList: list of :class:`~bpy.types.Object`
-      :arg asynchronous: The Object list conversion can be asynchronous or not.
+      :arg asynchronous: Optional.
+The Object list conversion can be asynchronous or not.
+Default is False.
       :type asynchronous: boolean

-   .. method:: convertBlenderCollection(blenderCollection, asynchronous)
+   .. method:: convertBlenderCollection(blenderCollection, asynchronous=False)

       Converts all bpy.types.Object inside a Collection into its correspondent :class:`~bge.types.KX_GameObject` during runtime.
       For example, you can append a Collection from another .blend file during bge runtime